goblinfactory/Draki/backlog.md

 ## TODO

+- Do comparison between Coypu and draki.
+Run the same tests using each library.
+See if drag drop works in Coypu.
 - found out why older packages show by: goblinfactory, and newer packages show blank?
 Possibly because of some delay in some validation.
 - treat warnings as errors, get to zero warnings.
 - create Draki gitter.
 Remove old.